Synodatliy Pilgrims Logo for website - small size copy

 What is Synodality?

 Synodality in the Catholic Church means journeying together as the People of God — listening to one another and to the Holy Spirit in a spirit of communion, participation, and mission.
 It emphasizes shared responsibility among laity, clergy, and bishops, fostering dialogue, discernment, and a deeper sense of co-responsibility in the Church’s life and mission.
 Synodality is not about changing doctrine but about renewing how the Church listens and responds.
-Initiated by Pope Francis, it invites a more inclusive, listening Church rooted in Christ and led by the Holy Spirit — one that walks with people, responds to their realities, and seeks unity in diversity.
+Initiated by Pope Francis and now led with commitment by Pope Leo, it invites a more inclusive, listening Church rooted in Christ and led by the Holy Spirit — one that walks with people, responds to their realities, and seeks unity in diversity.

 01.